ZapFile.ai

 What's happening: Apple removed OBEX (Object Exchange) — the Bluetooth file transfer protocol — from iOS years ago. iPhones can pair with Android devices via Bluetooth for audio purposes, but file transfer over Bluetooth between Android and iPhone is simply not supported.
 The pairing succeeds; the file transfer fails because iPhone doesn't implement the file transfer profile.

 The fix: Bluetooth file transfer between Android and iPhone is not fixable because it's not a bug — it's a missing feature on iPhone.
-Use WiFi-based transfer instead (Zapfile, PairDrop, WeTransfer).
+Use WiFi-based transfer instead (Zapfile, PAirDrop, WeTransfer).

 Problem 3: File Transfers But Won't Open on iPhone